EnAccess/Cicada-FW/README.md

 An easy way to get production ready, bi-directional communications for your IoT embedded device.

-This repository contains the source code for UART drivers, 2G, 3G, 4G modems (and wifi in the future). **This library is platform agnostic, designed to be portable** - including examples for mbed, FreeRTOS, or bare metal.
+This repository contains the source code for UART drivers, 2G, 3G, 4G and Wifi modems. **This library is platform agnostic, designed to be portable** - including examples for mbed, FreeRTOS, or bare metal.

 Cicada uses the MQTT protocol to connect to the cloud but it can be used for